anaef/lambda-lws/doc/GettingStarted.md

 * One image uses the *default* processing mode and provides HTTP web service examples with buffered and streamed responses.
-The default processing mode is useful for implementing HTTP services, such as thosed accessed via AWS Lambda function URLs.
+The default processing mode is useful for implementing HTTP services, such as those accessed via AWS Lambda function URLs.

 * The other image uses the *raw* processing mode and provides a simple event handler example.
 The raw processing mode is useful for implementing non-HTTP services, such as those driven by AWS